 Continuous variables were expressed as median (interquartile range), as most variables presented non-normal distribution.
 Categorical variables were expressed as absolute and/or relative frequency.
 Mann-Whitney U test or Kruskal-Wallis test (post hoc Dunn) was used for comparing continuous variables, whilst the chi-square test was used for categorical variables.
 Spearman coefficient was used to investigate correlations, when appropriate.
 P<0.05 was considered significant and all statistical analyses were performed using SPSS 17.0 (SPSS, Chicago, Illinois, USA) or GraphPad Prism 5 (GraphPad Software, La Jolla, California, USA).
 Details about sample size calculation can be found in the online supplement.

 Cluster analysis was adopted to identify subgroups with distinct PA profiles.
 Firstly, Principal Component Analysis (PCA) was used to reduce the high-dimensional feature set (180 dimensions) to a lower subspace useful for data visualization (3 dimensions) .
-PCA transforms the data into a subset of linearly uncorrelated variables (i.e., principal components) so that the variance of the data in the low-dimensional representation is maximized.
-The components are constructed in a way that the first component has the largest possible variance under the constraint that it is uncorrelated with the others.
 Secondly, a k-means clustering algorithm with automatic selection of the number of clusters was applied to the 3 dimensional principal components space to separate the subjects into groups with distinct characteristics.
 The algorithm selects the number of clusters in a way that the corresponding clustering results are the most stable under small perturbations of the input dataset (33).
 The normalized mean over pairwise clustering distances was used as an instability measure (33).
 The features were first standardized using z-scores.
 Feature extraction, PCA and cluster analysis were performed using Matlab R2012b (Mathworks Inc., USA).

 RESULTS